-SOCI 602 (3-3-0) Independent Study

-Individual study under the supervision of a member of the sociology faculty.
-Prerequisite: Consent of the Department Chairperson, Dean of Arts and Sciences, and Dean of Graduate Studies.
+SOCI 602 (3-3-0) Independent Study: Individual study under the supervision of a member of the sociology faculty.
+The requirements of SOCI 602 may not duplicate the contents of an existing course.
+Prerequisite: Consent of the Department Chairperson and Dean of the College of Humanities and Social Sciences.